xClaugod/GrandShieldAuto/README.md

 ## Introduction
 Hey visitors🚶‍♀️🚶‍♂️, welcome to GSA🧙‍♂️!
+I hope someone never stole your car.
+By the way, GSA is an app that allows you to sleep peacefully.
+When you left the car, activate our device and go whenever you want.
+At any time you can watch realtime car position within a map.
+If, unfortunately, your car is getting stolen our device calls you and you can monitor car movement.
+GSA can say car speed,location and predict his direction!
+So, what you are waiting for?
+Join to our family 🚗🔒

 This repo contains 2 folder:
 - main, which contains the code to build and deploy the data pipeline